Distribution Center Throughput that Keeps Wholesale Volume Flowing

 Throughput is not just a physical metric.
 It is a coordination metric.
 Retailers update timelines.
 Buyers push delivery windows.
 Inbounds shift.
 Carrier appointments change.
 A 3PL that communicates slowly injects friction into every workflow.
 When information arrives late, teams react late, and throughput craters.

 Joel sees this dynamic constantly.
 "At some 3PLs you get thrown into a ticketed queue, and you get different people replying every time.
 It can take days, if not weeks, to get a resolution."
 No distribution center can maintain throughput under those conditions.
+G10 operates differently.
+"You call one person.
+That is it.
+And things get done," Joel said.

 High-throughput buildings move freight with rhythm.
 Receiving scans immediately.
 Putaway never piles up.
 Replenishment is timely.
 Picking flows without revisits.
 Staging stays organized.
 Pallets roll to the dock without hesitation.
 Everything moves because the process is built to prevent bottlenecks before they appear.